alttch/eva3/doc/lm/lm_api.rst

 Allows to set status (if **expires** lvar param > 0) or value (if **expires** isn't set) of a :ref:`logic variable<lvar>` to *0*.
 Useful when lvar is being used as a timer to stop it, or as a flag to set it *False*.

+Returns JSON dict result="OK", if the state is cleared successfully.

 Parameters: